ruixucs/ruixucs.github.io/_pages/about.md

 💬 I'm comfortable communicating in English, Mandarin (Native), and French (Junior).

-🎓 Currently pursuing a B.Sc. in Computer Science with a focus on Artificial Intelligence at McGill University, maintaining a GPA of 3.8/4.0.
+🎓 Currently pursuing a B.Sc. in Computer Science with a focus on Artificial Intelligence at McGill University.

 🤔 I'm fascinated by intelligent systems and machine learning.
 Questions that drive me include: How can AI better assist humans?
 How can we make models more accurate?
 How can we optimize existing solutions?
 These curiosities fuel my continuous learning and exploration.